In this article:

 How do I manage matter types?

-Currently, we create a default list of matter types that can be customized by a member of your team with the appropriate permissions - usually the person that administers your LawVu account.
+Currently, we create a default list of matter types that can be customized by a member of your team with the appropriate permissions - usually the person who administers your LawVu account.

-Once a matter type has been created you can build it out with fields.
+Once a matter type has been created, you can then build it out with fields.

-Fields are the individual data points that you want to capture for a matter type (or contract type).
+Fields are the individual data points you want to capture against each matter type.
 These can be things like a paragraph field that captures the background details of the matter, or a drop-down list of departments, etc. Learn more about how fields work.

 Duplicating the matter type involves copying all the fields and configurations established in the original template.

-3. Admins also can choose to add a 'child' to matter types.
-Note that if you create a 'child' matter type - it will automatically inherit the fields and options from its parent matter type.
+Creating a sub-matter type will automatically inherit the fields and options from its parent matter type.
 This isn't an enforced relationship, however - it's just a starting point.
-If you later update fields in parent matter types, those changes will NOT flow down to child matter types.
+If you update fields in parent matter types later, those changes will NOT flow down to child matter types.